davletovb/davletovb.github.io/index.md

 Data Scientist and Sociologist
 ------------------------------

 I am a data scientist and sociologist who is enthusiastic about natural language processing (NLP).
-With a background in both areas, I have a special perspective on data analysis and am always eager to learn and utilize new techniques to solve complex issues.
+With a background in both areas, I have a special perspective on data and am always eager to learn and utilize new techniques to solve complex problems.

 I am proficient in programming languages like Python, and I have a strong understanding of sociology.
 I am curious about how data can uncover social dynamics and patterns.
 As I continue to grow and learn in my roles as a data scientist and sociologist, I am excited to see how NLP will be used in my work and to discover new opportunities and challenges in the field.